Why Passwords Alone Are No Longer Enough

 Starting With the Systems That Matter Most

-Not every system requires the same level of urgency.
+Not every system requires the same level of urgency when implementing two-factor authentication.
 Prioritise based on two factors: the impact if the system is compromised, and the likelihood that it will be targeted.
+High-value targets deserve protection first, while lower-risk systems can follow in subsequent phases.

 Email and Communication Platforms